 For a Limited Time receive a FREE EHS Report "Recordkeeping for EHS Managers."
 This special report contains a recordkeeping checklist to help you keep track of your records for major environmental laws and OSHA's Hazard Communication Standard.
 Download Now

 Kentucky Energy and Environment Cabinet Department for Environmental Protection (DEP) Division of Waste Management

 See national section for basic information and federal regulations.

 Comparison: State vs. Federal

 • Rules.
 Kentucky has adopted by reference the federal rules for identifying and classifying hazardous waste with several exceptions.
-Because the state regulations do not incorporate by reference the most recent federal regulations as set forth in the Code of Federal Regulations (CFR), federal exemptions from the definition of solid waste, such as the conditional exemptions for cathode-ray tubes (CRTs) and for hazardous secondary materials, are not in effect in Kentucky.
+Because the state regulations do not incorporate by reference the most recent federal regulations as set forth in the Code of Federal Regulations (CFR), many federal exemptions from the definitions of solid and hazardous waste are not in effect in Kentucky, such as the conditional exclusions from the definitions of solid and hazardous waste for solvent-contaminated wipes, the solid waste exclusion for cathode-ray tubes (CRTs), the hazardous waste exclusion for carbon dioxide streams in geological sequestration activities, and the 2015 definition of solid waste rule (concerning the recycling of hazardous secondary materials).